Getting Started Guide 0 – How to Start 3D Printing Quickly

 Palmetto State Armory

-While they dont carry parts for the less common builds, the PSA Dagger is a Gen 3 Glock. compatible with the DD series printable frames.
+While they dont carry parts for the less common builds, the PSA Dagger is incredibly compatible with a Gen 3 Glock and the DD series printable frames.
 Combine this with the rail kits from MAF and you’re off to the races.

 Leave a Reply